-- 3.11.
+- 3.8.
 The Council prepares and monitors its revenue financial performance during the financial year based on statutory requirements known as the funding or General Fund basis.
-The information included in the Narrative Report (and Money Matters Reports) is prepared using this basis. - 3.12.
-As part of its Statement of Accounts, the Council is also required to prepare a Comprehensive Income and Expenditure Statement based on accounting requirements. - 3.13.
-These two statements produce different figures for financial performance because of the different bases that are used in their preparation. - 3.14.
-The Expenditure and Funding Analysis on page 39 and supplementary information on pages 66 and 67, reconcile the General Fund surplus and transfer to General Reserves (shown in the Narrative Report on page 11 and in Money Matters Reports) to the Comprehensive Income and Expenditure Statement (shown on page 40). - 3.15.
-The table below summarises the Expenditure and Funding Analysis (EFA) and shows the main reasons why the General Fund surplus of (£132,000) becomes a surplus on Provision of Services in the Comprehensive Income and Expenditure Statement of (£1,561,000).
+The information included in the Narrative Report (and Money Matters Reports) is prepared using this basis. - 3.9.
+As part of its Statement of Accounts, the Council is also required to prepare a Comprehensive Income and Expenditure Statement based on accounting requirements. - 3.10.
+These two statements produce different figures for financial performance because of the different bases that are used in their preparation. - 3.11.
+The Expenditure and Funding Analysis on page 39 and supplementary information on pages 66 to 68, reconcile the General Fund surplus and transfer to General Reserves (shown in the Narrative Report on page 11 and in Money Matters Reports) to the Comprehensive Income and Expenditure Statement (shown on page 40). - 3.12.
+The table below summarises the Expenditure and Funding Analysis (EFA) and shows the main reasons why the General Fund surplus of (£132,000) becomes a surplus on Provision of Services in the Comprehensive Income and Expenditure Statement of (£1,678,000).

-Where expenditure exceeds income this is shown in red 2020/21 £000 2021/22 £000 Financial Performance - Statutory requirements (page 11) (322) (132) Transfers to Earmarked Reserves - consolidated into General Fund Reserve (non Covid-19) (54) (1,900) Transfers to Earmarked Reserves - consolidated into General Fund Reserve (Covid-19) (8,304) 3,552 Removal of Statutory Entries and replace with Accounting Entries (page 67): Debt repayment and revenue funding of capital spend 2,482 1,741 Depreciation, valuation changes and capital grants (2,864) (4,214) Full cost of employer pensions in excess of the statutory amount paid 812 2,566 (Higher) or lower Council Tax and Business Rates compared to the statutory estimate contained in the NNDR1 7,344 (3,174) Financial Performance - Generally Accepted Accounting Practices (page 40) (906) (1,561)
+Reconciliation 2021/22 £000 Financial Performance - Statutory requirements (322) (132) Transfers (to) or from Earmarked Reserves - consolidated into General Fund Reserve (8,358) 1,652 Removal of Statutory Entries and replace with Accounting Entries: (8,338) 1,032 Debt repayment, revenue funding of capital spend & capital receipts (1,617) (460) Depreciation 1,781 2,027 Valuation changes including the impact of disposal of non-current assets 2,341 (548) Capital grants (2,512) (3,172) Full cost of employer pensions in excess of the statutory amount paid 812 2,449 Variance in Council Tax and Business Rates compared to the statutory estimates 7,344 (3,174) Pooled Funds and Accumulated Advances adjustments (375) (320) Adjustments involving the General Fund Balance 7.774 (3,198)